 4. Wicker or Rattan Pots

-For those looking for a laid back and casual look, with rich textures and warmth, rattan and wicker are great materials for a plant pot.
-If you are a fan of interiors and styling, you might have noticed that all things rattan, cane and wicker made a pretty big comeback last year.
+For those looking for a laid-back and casual look with rich textures and warmth, rattan and wicker are great materials for a plant pot.
+If you are a fan of interiors and styling, you might have noticed that all things rattan, cane, and wicker made a pretty big comeback last year.
 These materials were ubiquitous in classic 70’s interiors and I’m sure you’ll have come across those wicker peacock armchairs in your local thrift store or charity shop over the last few years.
-Rattan and wicker come in all kinds of tones and patterns but the one common trait is that they will all add warmth to your interior because of a combination of their natural texture and colour.
-As the photograph above shows, pairing different tones together creates a warm ‘glow’ of colour that makes the green of the plants really pop.
+Rattan and wicker come in all kinds of tones and patterns, but the one common trait is that they will all add warmth to your interior because of a combination of their natural texture and colour.
+As the photograph above shows, pairing different tones together creates a warm ‘glow’ of color that makes the green of the plants really pop.
 I would focus on sourcing a few pieces that work well in your space so that things still feel more modern.